 Tier I benefits are not subject to property settlements.
-Employee tier II benefits, vested dual benefits, and supplemental annuities are subject to court-ordered property settlements in proceedings related to divorce, annulment, or legal separation.
+Employee tier II benefits and supplemental annuities are subject to court-ordered property settlements in proceedings related to divorce, annulment, or legal separation.

-MONITORING RETIREMENT AND SURVIVOR PAYMENTS
+MONITORING PAYMENTS

 Under several monitoring programs now in effect, the RRB maintains contact with retirement and survivor beneficiaries in order to ensure the reporting of events which would require suspension or termination of monthly benefits.
 The records of beneficiaries are also checked with the Social Security Administration because annuities may be affected by nonrailroad earnings and because entitlement to social security benefits affects the amount of all annuities.
+The monitoring programs between the Social Security Administration and the RRB do not replace an annuitant's responsibility to notify the RRB directly when he/she becomes entitled to a benefit under the Social Security Act.